-While thinking about the name of this blog that came to me in a moment of inspiration, I was reminded of a popular Sunday School song that goes like this:
+While considering a name for this blog, I had a moment of inspiration.
+I remembered a Sunday School song that goes like this:

 My Beloved is mine and I am His,